SharePoint/sp-dev-docs/docs/sp-add-ins/CSOM methods for applying retention labels.md

 author: kyracatwork
 ms.author: kyrachurney
 ms.date: 4/18/2023
-title: CSOM methods for applying retention labels (setting ComplianceTags)
+title: CSOM methods for applying retention labels
 description: CSOM methods are available to apply (set) a retention label (ComplianceTag) on one or many items (ListItems) in SharePoint.
 ---